qkmaxware/Qlib/doc/runtime/01-summary.md

 ```
 measure qN -> cN
 ```
-where {N | N &#8712; I* : N >= 0 and N < qreg.size }.
+where  {N &#8712; Z* | N < qreg.size}.
 In other words, N is an integer between 0 and the size of the quantum register.
 Measurements will put either 0 or 1 into a classical register, and will collapse the quantum register into a new superposition.
 ####Include
 ```
 include "./other_file.qas"